hennypurwadi/FineTuning_SentimentAnalysis_Restaurant_Review/ReadMe.md

 tokenizer = DistilBertTokenizer.from_pretrained("RinInori/distilbert-restaurant-sentiment"
 ```

-7.6 Public Model Usage Example
-This demonstrates how anyone can load and use uploaded model with just two lines of code.

-This makes model easily accessible to the machine learning community.

-Anyone can use my model with:

-[ ]
-from transformers import DistilBertTokenizer, DistilBertForSequenceClassification

-model = DistilBertForSequenceClassification.from_pretrained("RinInori/distilbert-restaurant-sentiment")

-tokenizer = DistilBertTokenizer.from_pretrained("RinInori/distilbert-restaurant-sentiment" )

-   - For Local Path: Enter full path to your fine-tuned model directory
-   - Click "Load Model"

 2. **Analyze Reviews**:
    - **Single Review**: Enter text and click "Analyze Sentiment"
    - **Multiple Reviews**: Enter multiple reviews (one per line)